South Korean leader plans announcement amid impeachment push

 SEOUL, South Korea (AP) — The embattled South Korean president announced Tuesday that she would make a public announcement amid a push by lawmakers for impeachment and growing public calls for her resignation.

-It wasn’t clear what Park Geun-hye planned to say in the live TV broadcast, but a resignation would be a major surprise.
+It wasn’t clear what Park Geun-hye planned to say in the live TV broadcast, but an immediate resignation would be a major surprise.
+There’s some speculation she might set a date for a future resignation.
+Or she might apologize yet again for a scandal that’s threatening her rule, or vow to cooperate with future investigations.

 Hundreds of thousands of people have gathered in Seoul each Saturday for the last five weeks to demand that Park step down, but she has rejected calls to leave office and has dismissed prosecutors’ claims that she colluded with a confidante who allegedly manipulated power from the shadows and extorted companies to amass an illicit fortune.